Lorenz cipher: Testery executives and Tunny codebreakers

 By the end of the war, the Testery had grown to nine cryptographers and 24 ATS girls (as the women serving that role were then called), with a total staff of 118, organised in three shifts working round the clock.

 Surviving machines

 Lorenz cipher machines were built in small numbers; today only a handful survive in museums.

-In Germany, examples may be seen at the Heinz Nixdorf MuseumsForum, a computer museum in Paderborn, and the Deutsches Museum, a museum of science and technology in Munich.
+In Germany, examples may be seen at the Heinz Nixdorf MuseumsForum, a computer museum in Paderborn, and the Deutsches Museum, a science and technology museum in Munich.
 Two further Lorenz machines are displayed at both Bletchley Park and The National Museum of Computing in the United Kingdom.
 Another example is on display at the National Cryptologic Museum in Maryland, the United States.

 John Whetter and John Pether, volunteers with The National Museum of Computing, bought a Lorenz teleprinter on eBay for £9.50 that had been retrieved from a garden shed in Southend-on-Sea.
 It was found to be the World War II military version, was refurbished and in May 2016 installed next to the SZ42 machine in the museum's "Tunny" gallery.